Yinon-bar/Traveler/README.md

 # Traveler
-A small booking website for a travrl agency
+A small booking website for a travel agency